The Inheritance Clause

 Apparently, he does.
 He whispered in my ear that he was sorry, but he couldn’t keep pretending this was working.
 That he needed a woman who “fit his trajectory.”
 That he needed someone… more aligned.

 The silence had been absolute.
+Not a good look for either of us.

 Logan had gone pale.
 The woman next to him had choked on her drink.
 Someone’s fork had clinked against a plate like a gunshot.